Bellator MMA: Sale to PFL and closure

-Broadcast partners
+Broadcast

 Since the fourth season in 2011, Bellator cards have been predominantly broadcast on Viacom-owned networks in the United States.
 Beginning in January 2013, Bellator telecasts were moved from MTV2 to Spike (later relaunched as Paramount Network in 2018) following the end of the latter channel's partnership with the UFC.
 In September 2013, Bellator signed a multi-year partnership agreement with Fox Sports Latin America.

 On June 26, 2018, Bellator announced a five-year streaming deal with DAZN, covering the U.S. and other markets served by the sports-oriented streaming service.
 Since Bellator 206, this includes all events aired by Paramount Network, as well as seven exclusive cards per-year.
 In March 2020, Bellator announced a deal with ESPN Brasil to broadcast events in the country.

 Following Viacom's re-merger with CBS Corporation in 2019, CBS Sports Network debuted the recap series, Bellator MMA: Recharged, on April 25, 2020.

 Due to problems stemming from COVID-19 pandemic, the contract with DAZN was consensually and prematurely discontinued in 2020.
 On September 11, 2020, it was announced that Bellator cards would move to CBS Sports Network starting October 1, with preliminary bouts to stream on YouTube and CBSSports.com.

 Five months later, on February 9, 2021, it was announced that Bellator events would air exclusively on Showtime beginning with Bellator 255 on April 2, 2021.
 The following day, it was announced that the BBC would also broadcast Bellator events on BBC iPlayer in the United Kingdom.

-Rankings

-In February 2021, Scott Coker announced that the organization will incorporate official rankings beginning from Bellator 255 in April.
+With Showtime opting to dissolve its sports division and focus more on scripted programming, Bellator's deal with Showtime came to a close at the end of 2023, with Bellator 301 serving as the final event on the platform on November 17, 2023.

+On February 1, 2023, Bellator announced that they had signed a two-year contract with Grupo Globo to broadcast Bellator events in Brazil on its Combate channel, after years of broadcasting through ESPN.

+A few weeks later on February 22, 2023, the promotion announced that they had signed a multi-year extension with the BBC.

+On March 19, 2024, PFL announced a new broadcasting agreement with Warner Bros.
+Discovery, with Bellator Championship Series cards and library programming streaming on HBO Max, and supplemental content (including the behind-the-scenes programs Fight Camp Confidential and Fight Week) airing on TruTV.
+It also a new rights deal with Anthem Sports & Entertainment in Canada and several other countries via Fight Network.